Tana00/Tana00/README.md

 ## I'm a Developer, and a part time Designer!

-- 🔭 I’m currently learning Goland!
+- 🔭 I’m currently learning Golang!
 - 🌱 I’m currently learning everything frontend 🤣
 - 👯 I’m looking to collaborate with other frontend developers
 - 🥅 2024 Goals: Contribute to Open Source projects